Hell's Hinges: Plot

-Hell's Hinges tells the story of a weak-willed minister, Rev. Bob Henley (played by Standing), who comes to a wild and debauched frontier town with his sister, Faith (played by Williams).
-The owner of the saloon, Silk Miller (played by Hollingsworth), and his accomplices sense trouble and encourage the local rowdies to disrupt the attempts to evangelize the community.
-Hard-bitten gunman Blaze Tracy (played by Hart), the most dangerous man around, is, however, won over by the sincerity of Faith.
+Hell's Hinges tells the story of a weak-willed minister, Rev. Bob Henley, who comes to a wild and debauched frontier town with his sister, Faith.
+The owner of the saloon, Silk Miller, and his accomplices sense trouble and encourage the local rowdies to disrupt the attempts to evangelize the community.
+Hard-bitten gunman Blaze Tracy, the most dangerous man around, is, however, won over by the sincerity of Faith.
 He intervenes to expel the rowdies from the newly built church.

 Silk adopts a new approach.
-He encourages the dance-hall girl, Dolly (played by Glaum), to seduce Rev. Henley.
+He encourages the dance-hall girl, Dolly, to seduce Rev. Henley.
 She gets him drunk, and he spends the night in her room.
 The following morning the whole town learns of his fall from grace.
 Blaze rides out to find a doctor for the now near-demented minister.

 The disgraced minister, having rapidly descended into alcoholism, is goaded into helping the rowdy element to burn down the church.
 The church-goers try to defend the church, and a gunfight erupts in which the minister is killed and the church set ablaze.
 Blaze returns too late to stop the destruction.
 In revenge, Blaze kills Silk and burns down the whole town, beginning with the saloon.
 He and Faith leave to start a new life.